 Being loud and knowledgeable about the game will help earn your team’s respect and turn you into the leader of the defense that the goalie should be.

 Lacrosse goalies are a strange breed and I’m honored that you’re considering joining this elite club.

 Even years after I stopped playing lacrosse when I would mention that I was a lax goalie in conversation with another lacrosse player, there was instant respect.

-My basic tips for 1st time goalies are 1) Get the right gear 2) Get the right stance 3) Study the basics of save technique 4) Drills 5) Shots
+My basic tips for rookie goalies are 1) Get the right gear 2) Get the right stance 3) Study the basics of save technique 4) Drills 5) Shots

 Good luck and please keep me updated on your progress!